Physiology 001 - Introduction to Human Physiology » Winter 2021 » Lecture Exam 1

 At very low concentrations, epinephrine causes an artery to dilate.
 At higher concentrations epinephrine causes the same artery to constrict.
 How can these different effects be explained?

-A. There are two types of epinephrine receptors with different affinities for epinephrine that use two different second-messenger systems.
+A. There is one type of epinephrine receptor that uses two second-messenger systems.

 Question #43